 Medicare Part C

 Also referred to as Medicare Advantage consists of coverage benefits of Medicare Parts A & B. Part C plan also provides prescription drug benefits among other coverages such as dental and vision.
 Other things Medicare Part C covers include:

-- Vision – Free yearly eye exam for people over 60 and older.
+- Vision – Free yearly eye exams for people over 60 and older.

 - A dental-free preventive dental check-up every six months for seniors to prevent decay in the teeth.